I Tried Beyoncé's Master Cleanse Diet?& This Happened

 The recipe includes: 2 tablespoons of fresh lemon juice (not the pre-squeezed stuff, which contains preservatives), 2 tablespoons of grade B maple syrup, 1/10 teaspoon cayenne pepper and 10 ounces of pure water—for one single serving.

 If you're like me, you have no time to make a diet cocktail eight times a day.
 Also, talk about an awkward lunch-room conversation: "What are you eating today?
 Umm, syrup.
 So, I prepped a few days' worth at one time.
 Note: Not only will have you have jug of diet lemonade at the ready, but you'll have sore, stiff hands, too.
-I guess the juice is really worth the squeeze.
-Those lucky enough can use a juicer to avoid arthritis.
+I guess the juice is worth the squeeze.
+But those lucky enough should use a juicer to avoid arthritis.

 Day 1: I was weirdly excited to get started because, well, I was seven days away from being as Dreamgirls-slim as I was ever going to get.
 I walked into work with "Crazy in Love" confidence.
 Instead of wearing a white tank and denim short-shorts, I was strutting into a newsroom in a shift dress and water bottles of Master Cleanse.
 Slay!